dotnet/linker/docs/error-codes.md

   void TestMethod(Type[] types)
   {
-      // IL2060 Trim analysis: Unrecognized type value passed to parameter 'type' of method 'NeedsPublicConstructors'.
+      // IL2059 Trim analysis: Unrecognized type value passed to parameter 'type' of method 'NeedsPublicConstructors'.
 It's not possible to guarantee that the requirements declared by the 'DynamicallyAccessedMembersAttribute' are met.
       NeedsPublicConstructors(types[1]);
   }
   ```

-#### 'IL2061': 'DynamicallyAccessedMembersAttribute' was specified but no argument was provided
+#### `IL2060` Trim analysis: 'DynamicallyAccessedMembersAttribute' was specified but no argument was provided

 - The link attribute XML contained a definition of attribute `DynamicallyAccessedMembersAttribute` without specifying constructor argument.

-#### `IL2062`: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its getter 'method', but it already has such attribute.
+#### `IL2061` Trim analysis: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its getter 'method', but it already has such attribute.

 - Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its getter 'method' found that the getter already has such an attribute.
 The existing attribute will be used.

-#### `IL2063`: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its backing field 'field', but it already has such attribute.
+#### `IL2062` Trim analysis: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its backing field 'field', but it already has such attribute.

 - Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its backing field 'field' found that the field already has such an attribute.
 The existing attribute will be used.